IBM-Cloud/bluechatter/README.md

 response contains a message or not, the client will issue another request and the process continues.

-One of the goals of this application is to demonstrate scaling in BlueMix.
+One of the goals of this application is to demonstrate scaling in Bluemix.
-As we know when you scale an application in BlueMix you essentially are creating multiple instance of the same application which users will connect to at random.
+As we know when you scale an application in Bluemix you essentially are creating multiple instance of the same application which users will connect to at random.
 In other words there are multiple BlueChatter servers running at the same time.
 So how do we communicate chat messages between the servers?